jennifer-language/jennifer/docs/technical/tinygo.md

 Reference numbers from `examples/benchmark.j` run as a single process on an **AMD Ryzen 5 7600X3D** (6 cores, 12 threads;
 Linux + KDE Plasma desktop active during the run, total CPU load low).
-The script is single-threaded by design (M16.0 will add multi-core counterparts to each workload); the only place a second CPU enters the picture is Go's concurrent garbage collector, which the table below illustrates.
+The serial section of the script is single-threaded; the only place a second CPU enters the picture is Go's concurrent garbage collector, which the table below illustrates.
+The parallel section (added M16.0) fans out to `PARALLEL_WORKERS` spawn tasks per workload and prints serial-vs-parallel speedups in a separate table; see the driver output for those numbers.
+The reference dump below captures only the serial section.

 ### `jennifer` (TinyGo binary)